 ABCB7, ABCD1, ABHD12, ACAT1, ACOX1, ACTB, ACVR1, ADAR, ADCK3, ADCY5, ADD3, ADGRG1, AFG3L2, AHI1, ALAS2, ALDH5A1, ALG6, ALS2, AMACR, AMPD2, ANG, ANO10, ANO3, ANO5, AP1S2, AP4B1, AP4E1, AP4M1, AP4S1, AP5Z1, APTX, ARHGEF28, ARL13B, ARL6, ARL6IP1, ARSA, ARSI, ARX, ASAH1, ATCAY, ATL1, ATM, ATP13A2, ATP1A2, ATP1A3, ATP6AP2, ATP7A, ATP7B, ATP8A2, AUH, B4GALNT1, BAG3, BBS1, BBS10, BBS12, BBS2, BBS4, BBS5, BBS7, BBS9, BCAP31, BEAN1, BICD2, BIN1, BSCL2, BTD, C10orf2, C12orf65, C19orf12, C5orf42, CA8, CACNA1A, CACNB4, CAMTA1, CASQ1, CAV3, CC2D2A, CCDC28B, CCDC78, CCDC88C, CCT5, CEP290, CEP41, CFL2, CHCHD10, CHMP2B, CIZ1, CLCN2, CLN3, CLN5, CLPP, CNTN1, COL12A1, COL6A1, COL6A2, COL6A3, COMT, COX20, CP, CRAT, CRYAB, CSF1R, CSTB, CTC1, CTSD, CWF19L1, CYP27A1, CYP2U1, CYP7B1, DARS2, DCAF17, DCTN1, DDB2, DDC, DDHD1, DDHD2, DES, DLAT, DNA2, DNAJC13, DNAJC19, DNAJC3, DNAJC5, DNAJC6, DNM2, DNMT1, DRD2, DRD5, DYSF, DYT1, EARS2, EEF2, EIF2B1, EIF2B2, EIF2B3, EIF2B4, EIF2B5, EIF4G1, ELOVL4, ELOVL5, ENTPD1, EPM2A, ERCC2, ERCC3, ERCC4, ERCC5, ERCC6, ERLIN2, FA2H, FASTKD2, FBXL4, FBXO7, FGF14, FHL1, FKBP14, FLNC, FLRT1, FLVCR1, FOXG1, FOXRED1, FTL, FUS, GAD1, GALC, GAMT, GAN, GARS, GBA, GBA2, GBE1, GCDH, GCH1, GCLC, GFAP, GIGYF2, GJA1, GJB1, GJC2, GLB1, GNAL, GNE, GOSR2, GRID2, GRM1, HACD1, HARS, HEPACAM, HEXA, HEXB, HNRNPA1, HNRNPA2B1, HPRT1, HSPB1, HSPB3, HSPB8, HSPD1, HTRA2, IGHMBP2, ISCU, ITM2B, ITPR1, KANK1, KBTBD13, KCNA1, KCNC3, KCND3, KCNJ10, KCNMA1, KCNQ2, KDM5C, KIAA0196, KIF1A, KIF1C, KIF5C, KIF7, KLHL40, KLHL41, KLHL9, L2HGDH, LAMP2, LARS2, LDB3, LMNB1, LMOD3, LRRK2, LYST, MAG, MAPT, MARS, MARS2, MAT1A, MATR3, MCOLN1, MECP2, MEGF10, MKKS, MKS1, MLC1, MMADHC, MPV17, MR1, MRE11A, MSTN, MTHFR, MTM1, MTMR14, MTPAP, MYF6, MYH14, MYH2, MYH7, MYOT, NDUFV1, NEB, NEDD4, NEFH, NEU1, NHLRC1, NIPA1, NKX2-1, NOL3, NOP56, NPC1, NPC2, NPHP1, NT5C2, OFD1, OPA1, OPA3, OPTN, PABPN1, PANK2, PARK2, PARK7, PAX6, PDGFB, PDGFRB, PDHX, PDSS1, PDSS2, PEX10, PEX2, PEX7, PFN1, PGAP1, PHYH, PIK3R5, PINK1, PLA2G6, PLEC, PLEKHG4, PLEKHG5, PLP1, PMM2, PMPCA, PNKD, PNKP, PNPLA6, PNPT1, POLG, POLG2, POLH, PPP2R2B, PQBP1, PRICKLE1, PRKCG, PRKRA, PRNP, PRPH, PRRT2, PSEN1, PTEN, PTS, QDPR, RAB29, RAB39B, RAB3GAP1, RAB3GAP2, RARS2, REEP1, REEP2, RELN, RNASEH2A, RNASEH2B, RNASEH2C, RNF170, RNF216, RPGRIP1L, RRM2B, RTN2, RUBCN, RYR1, SACS, SAMD9L, SAMHD1, SCN8A, SCO2, SCP2, SDHAF1, SERAC1, SETX, SGCE, SIGMAR1, SIL1, SLC16A2, SLC17A5, SLC19A3, SLC1A3, SLC20A2, SLC25A15, SLC2A1, SLC30A10, SLC33A1, SLC46A1, SLC52A2, SLC52A3, SLC5A2, SLC6A3, SMPD1, SNCA, SNX14, SOD1, SPAST, SPEG, SPG11, SPG20, SPG21, SPG7, SPR, SPTBN2, STAC3, STIM1, STUB1, STXBP1, SUCLA2, SUOX, SYNE1, SYNJ1, SYT14, TAF1, TARDBP, TBP, TCTN1, TCTN2, TCTN3, TDP1, TECPR2, TFG, TGM6, TH, THAP1, TIA1, TIMM8A, TK2, TMEM138, TMEM216, TMEM230, TMEM231, TMEM237, TMEM240, TMEM67, TNNT1, TOR1A, TPK1, TPM2, TPM3, TPP1, TREM2, TREX1, TRIM32, TRPV4, TSEN2, TSEN34, TSEN54, TTBK2, TTC8, TTN, TTPA, TTR, TUBB4A, UBA1, UBQLN2, UCHL1, USP8, VAMP1, VAPB, VCP, VEGFA, VLDLR, VMA21, VPS13A, VPS13C, VPS35, VPS37A, VPS54, VRK1, WDPCP, WDR45, WDR48, WDR81, WFS1, WWOX, XPA, XPC, YARS2, ZFR, ZFYVE26, ZFYVE27, ZNF423, ZNF592

-The Movement Disorder Panel testing includes roughly 450 genes that have been identified to be responsible for one or more heritable movement disorders including:
+The four NCGL Movement Disorder Panels include genes that have been identified to be responsible for:

 |Hereditary Spastic Paraplegia|